 Maybe you don’t have a custody agreement at all, and you have your children 24/7.

 Some of it has to do with how society builds the holidays up.
 We get time off from school and work to celebrate the holidays.
 Our kids discuss their plans for the upcoming holiday in school.
 Every commercial and TV show is revolving around the happy families celebrating these holidays.

-Thanksgiving as a Single Parent
+Ways to Enjoy a Single Parent Thanksgiving

 - Get the kids in the kitchen instead.
 Bake cookies with the kids and let them choose the menu.